pymssql/pymssql/docs/pymssql_examples.rst

 Iterating through results
 =========================

 You can also use iterators instead of while loop.
-Iterators are pymssql extensions to the DB-API.

 ::